What Is a Firewall and Why Is It Vital?

 Limitations of a Firewall

-• Firewalls are not able to stop the users from accessing the data or information from malicious websites, making them vulnerable to internal threats or attacks.
+1. Firewalls also cannot prevent users from accessing malicious data or information from websites, making them more prone to internal threats or attacks.

-• It is not able to protect against the transfer of virus-infected files or software if security rules are misconfigured, against non-technical security risks (social engineering)
+2. It cannot protect against the transfer of virus-infected files or software in case of badly configured security rules or against non-technical security risks, such as social engineering.

-• It does not prevent misuse of passwords and attackers with modems from dialing in to or out of the internal network.
+3. It does not prevent the misuse of passwords and attackers with modems from dialing in or out of the internal network.

 Conclusion

-In this tutorial on what is a firewall, you have understood what a firewall is and how it works.
+You must be now clear with as to what is the firewall in computer network.
 You also learned the different types of firewalls and how to use a firewall.
 Cybersecurity is a booming field in today's times.
-If you are looking to learn ethical hacking to protect devices and networks from cybercriminals.
-In that case, Simplilearn's Cyber security bootcamp, CEH v11 - Certified Ethical Hacking Course will help you master advanced network packet analysis and penetration testing techniques to build your network security skill-set.
+If you are looking to learn ethical hacking to protect devices and networks from cybercriminals you can opt for Cybersecurity Experts Masters Program from Simplilearn.

-Do you have any questions on this tutorial on ‘what is a firewall’?
-If you do, please drop them in the comments section.
-We will help you solve your queries at the earliest.
+If you have any questions as to what is the firewall in computer network you may please post them in the comments section.
+We will help you solve your queries as soon as possible.

 FAQs